SpoolFi/spool-vesting-contracts/docs/SpoolPreDAOVesting.md

 function setVests(address[] members, uint192[] amounts) external nonpayable
 ```

-Allows vests to be set once.
+Allows vests to be set.

-*internally calls _setVests after setting the voSPOOL contract address.
+*internally calls _setVests function on BaseVesting.
+Can be called an arbitrary number of times before `begin()` is called  on the base contract.
 Requirements: - the caller must be the owner*

 #### Parameters